sebastjanm/gratitude-bee/docs/realtime-chat.md

 ### Realtime & Row Level Security (RLS)

 - **Postgres Changes**: Replication is enabled on the `conversations` and `messages` tables, allowing the client to subscribe to database changes in real-time.
 - **RLS Policies**: Strict RLS policies are implemented to ensure users can only access data from conversations they are a participant in.
-The use of the `profiles` table is key to this security model, as it separates private auth data from public profile data.
+The use of the `users` table is key to this security model, as it separates private auth data from public users data.

 ### Migrations
 All schema changes are version-controlled in `supabase/migrations/`: